ycjmail/solana-playground-examples/README.md

 * * *

-This repository is from [Solana Playground](https://beta.solpg.io/) examples .
-I updated it from Anchor 0.29.0 to Anchor 0.30.1 and corrected some errors.
+This repository is exported from [Solana Playground](https://beta.solpg.io/) examples .
+I corrected some errors and updated it from Anchor 0.29.0 to Anchor 0.30.1 .

 These following examples cover the most common basic use cases of Solana smart contracts.